 The culture and heritage of our pupils

-Christianity underpins our curriculum and pupils’ spiritual, moral, social and cultural development underpins everything that we do at St. Michael's; it is not an addition to our curriculum but is central to the whole learning process.
+Our faith, values and experiences underpin our curriculum and pupils’ spiritual, moral, social and cultural development underpins everything that we do at St. Michael's; it is not an addition to our curriculum but is central to the whole learning process.

 We have also developed a knowledge rich curriculum, bespoke to our school and our pupils.
 While meeting the requirements of the National Curriculum, it also reflects the interests and cultural heritage of our school community.
 Our expectations of what pupils can learn are high.
 We are explicit about what we want our children to learn and have prioritised key knowledge that we want our pupils to know.